 This is also known as composite costing.
-This is suitable for industries where a number of component parts are produced separately but all are assembled in the final product.
-In such industries (e.g., cycle, radio, automobile), a combination of different costing methods are used.
+This is suitable for industries where a number of component parts are produced separately but all are in the final In assembled product. such industries (e.g., cvcle, radio, automobile), a combination of different costing methods are used.
 This method is not included in the terminology of CIMA, of late.